SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 And I'd already chosen life.

-We crested a low rise and there it was.
+We crested a low rise, and there it was.
 The canyon.
 The cliffs rising on the far side.
-And somewhere in those cliffs, hidden high above, the cave where my family slept.
+And somewhere in those cliffs, hidden high above, was the cave where my family slept.

 Where everyone I loved waited, unknowing.

 Captain Brown saw me freeze.
 Saw me staring at the canyon.
-He raised his hand and the column stopped.
+He raised his hand, and the column stopped.

 Through a scout, Captain Brown asked: "There?"